nirajchaurasiya/nirajchaurasiya/clientside/README.md

    ```
    npm install
    ```
-3. Create a .env.local file in the root directory and add your environment variables:
+3. Create a .env file in the root directory and add your environment variables:

    ```
    MONGO_URI = MONGO_URI